AubreyHatake/Professional-Portfolio/README.md

  In this site I was able to play around with formatting on HTML to create a portfolio to display future applications and deployed websites.
 I was able to work on this assignment independently, meaning I coded everything from scratch!

+## Mock up
+I realize now that this site was suppose to mock the assignment on the Challenge page on canvas, this website, obviously, does not look like the mock up site.
+This of course is due to me not reading the entire page before working entirely on this site.
+I will not have time to clean up and fix my site to mimic the mock up site ufortunately, grade accordingly. 😔